 Even if police officers are helping you and treaty you kindly, having to talk with them is isn't your idea of a great time.
 Whether your situation involves violence, DUI, minor offenses or other criminal matters or drug, sex and white collar, it's wise to be aware of your duties and rights.
 If you could be culpable for crimes or could be indicted, contact a local criminal defense attorney immediately.

-Many citizens are unaware that they aren't required by law to answer all a police officer's questions, even if they are behind the wheel.
+Many people are unaware that they aren't required by law to answer all a police officer's questions, even if they were driving.
 If they aren't driving, they may not have to show identification.
-Federal law applies to all citizens and gives special protections that allow you to remain quiet or give only some information.
-You have a right not to testify or speak against yourself, and you may usually walk away if you aren't being detained or arrested.
+These protections were put into the U.S. Constitution and seconded by Supreme Court justices.
+You have a right not to testify or speak against yourself, and you have a right to walk away if you aren't being officially detained.

 Know When to Grant or Deny Permission